Skumar1690/skumar1690/README.md

 ## 💻 About Me

 - 🎓 B.Tech in Mathematics and Computing at **Delhi Technological University (2021-2025)**
-- 🔭 I'm currently working on **AST-Based Rule Engine Development**
+- 🤷‍♂️ Mastered coursework in **DSA, OOPS, Operating Systems, DBMS, CN, GRAPH Theory, and Software Engineering** enhancing expertise in scalable application development
+- 🔍 Skilled in **React JS, JavaScript, HTML, C++, Tailwind CSS, and CSS for dynamic front-end and systems development**
-- 🌱 I'm currently learning **React.js, Node.js, and Advanced Data Structures**
+- 🌱 I'm currently learning **Next.js, Prisma, tRPC, Advanced Data Structures & Algorithm, and AI/ML technologies** Proficient in Python and its libraries
-- 👨‍💻 Check out my projects at [github.com/skumar1690](https://github.com/skumar1690)
+- 🚀 Exploring new technologies and developing software solutions
-- 💬 Ask me about **Full Stack Development, DSA, and Data Analysis**
+- 💬 Ask me about **Full Stack Development, DSA, and AI/ML**
+- 🔍 Looking to collaborate on innovative projects in web development and AI

 ## 🚀 Work Experience